rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/jqxplot/README.txt

   libraries.
 However, before reporting problems with qooxdoo to the mailing list or filing bugs, please test your code WITHOUT the jQuery/ExCanvas/jqPlot libraries.

+=== Licensing ===

+- The jqxPlot package includes copies of ExplorerCanvas, jQuery and jqPlot.
+  Please refer to the licensing instructions of these libraries if you intend to use them in your applications.

+- The jqxPlot package as a whole is distributed under the EPL license, due to the incompatibility of the Apache license covering ExplorerCanvas and and the LGPL license.

+- The code in Application.js is distributed under LGPL and EPL, as it can be used without ExplorerCanvas (at least with some browsers).

 Cheers,